Reward from Putin: Moscow cancels visas for Georgia and renews direct flights

 Moreover, the government has tried to enact restrictive legislation resembling Russia's "foreign agents" law, aimed at civil society and media organisations that rely on foreign funding for more than 20% of their budgets.

 Following Russia's invasion of Ukraine, Georgia has also expanded its trade relations with Russia.
 The market structure has dramatically changed, with Russia being the primary supplier of fuel imports, accounting for 67% of the total flow.
-The primary imports from Russia to Georgia are petroleum and petroleum oils, an increase of 273%, valued at $169 million, and natural gas, an increase of 114%, valued at $75 million.
+The primary imports from Russia to Georgia are petroleum and petroleum oils, an increase of 273%, valued at $169mn, and natural gas, an increase of 114%, valued at $75mn.

-Since the Ukraine invasion, Over 100,000 Russian citizens have sought refuge in Georgia.
+Since the Ukraine invasion, over 100,000 Russian citizens have sought refuge in Georgia.
 The restoration of direct flights is expected to increase migration and commercial activity, leading to even greater economic dependence on Russia and giving Moscow potential leverage over Georgian affairs.

 The Georgian government's recent actions have therefore raised questions about its commitment to its Western allies and its own citizens' EU aspirations.